-Set in a parallel universe in which Shaw Taylor reads the news, Richard Burton plays John Morlar – “the man with the power to create catastrophe”, a writer of terrible yet inexplicably popular books.
+Set in a parallel universe in which Shaw Taylor reads the news, Richard Burton plays John Morlar – “the man with the power to create catastrophe” and a writer of terrible yet inexplicably popular books.

-Also on board were Lee Remick, and Lino Ventura as Detective Inspector Brunel, a French cop who’s on an official exchange, you understand (not just because the movie was a French co-production).
+Also on board are Lee Remick, and Lino Ventura as Detective Inspector Brunel, a sleepy French cop who’s here on an official exchange visit, you understand (not just because the film was a French co-production).

 The climax comes when ‘Minster Cathedral’ collapses on live TV – “I will bring the whole crumbling edifice down on top of their heads!
-I tell you!” – as Morlar lies in a hospital bed after a murder attempt (it was Remick).
+I tell you!” – Morlar brags as he lies in a hospital bed after being bludgeoned to near-death in a murder attempt (spoiler: it was Remick).

 French bloke rushes to the bedside, pulls out all those wires and stuff, and Morlar is dead.
 Except – aha . . . he’s not!

 With a felt-tip pen, Morlar shakily and significantly writes the name “Windscale” on a bit of paper.
-(Except that it had already been called Sellafield for about 15 years.
-But still).
+Except that it had already been called Sellafield for about 15 years.
+But still, The Medusa Touch is the kind of disposable cinema that can be enjoyed in spite of itself.

 Detective Inspector Brunel